felangel/bloc/docs/flutterfirebaselogintutorial.md

 [login_bloc.dart](_snippets/flutter_firebase_login_tutorial/login_bloc.dart.md ':include')

-**Note:** We're overriding `transformEvents` in order to debounce the `EmailChanged` and `PasswordChanged` events so that we give the user some time to stop typing before validating the input.
+**Note:** We're overriding `transformEvents` in order to debounce the `LoginEmailChanged` and `LoginPasswordChanged` events so that we give the user some time to stop typing before validating the input.

 We are using a `Validators` class to validate the email and password which we're going to implement next.